 - When feeding part of an edible bone to your dog, he/she should skip a meal.
 In other words, this bone will be offered instead of a meal.

 - Remove any sharp pieces, should these form due to the bone being eaten down.

 - Watch out for digestive discomfort such as vomiting, constipation or diarrhea.
 While not common, there are dogs whose digestive systems struggle to cope with bone matter and feeding any amount of bones could be problematic.

 CHICKEN / DUCK BONES (edible, great for cats too)

 Chicken / poultry bones have always been given a bad rap – we have all heard that chicken bones splinter and are a choking hazard.
 The fact is that raw chicken bones are soft and pliable.
 It is when chicken bones are cooked that the density and structure changes, resulting in them being brittle and splintering easily.

-- Chicken / duck wings and necks are great to feed small & medium breeds, or fussy eaters.
+- Chicken / duck wings and necks are great to feed small & medium breeds, or fussy eaters, and cats.
 Always instead of a meal.

 - Chicken / duck carcasses are another handy alternative meal, and something that will keep your dog busy and stimulate him as he sets about taking the bird apart.
 But watch your dog and observe what he does with a carcass.
 Does he chew it down or try and get it all in at once?
 If he’s a ‘gobbler’, rather give him smaller pieces as to avoid the possibility of choking.